TS-RSR: A provably efficient approach for batch Bayesian Optimization: Algorithm and statement of main result (Theorem )

 In the batch setting, where we have to choose a batch of points simultaneously before receiving feedback, our algorithm takes the form

 where for each $i \in [m]$, $\tilde{f}_{t,i}^* := \max_x \tilde{f}_{t,i} (x)$, where $\tilde{f}_{t,i}$ denotes an independent sample from the distribution $f \mid \mathcal{F}_t$.
-Meanwhile, $\sigma_t(x \mid \{x_{t+1,j}\}_{j=1}^{\tau})$ denotes the predictive standard deviation of the posterior GP conditional on $\mathcal{F}_t = \{X^t, \bm{y}_t\}$, as well as on the fact that the first $\tau$ actions in the $(t+1)$-th batch, $\{ x_{t+1,j}\}_{j=1}^\tau$, have been sampled; we recall here that the predictive variance only depends on the points that have been picked, and not the values of those points (see \eq{eq:posterior_variance_defn}).
+Meanwhile, $\sigma_t(x \mid \{x_{t+1,j}\}_{j=1}^{\tau})$ denotes the predictive standard deviation of the posterior GP conditional on $\left\{X^t, \{ x_{t+1,j}\}_{j=1}^\tau\right\}$; we recall that the predictive variance only depends on the points that have been picked, and not the values of those points (see \eq{eq:posterior_variance_defn}).
 Intuitively, the denominator in \eq{eq:alg_sampling_rule_batch} encourages exploration, since it is large when the sample points are both uncertain conditional on the knowledge so far ($\mathcal{F}_t$) and are spaced far apart.
-In addition, the numerator in \eq{eq:alg_sampling_rule_batch} is high for points with higher predictive means conditional on $\mathcal{F}_t$.
-So, the objective strikes a balance between picking batches of points which have high uncertainty/spatial separation and points with high predictive means.
+Moreover, the numerator in \eq{eq:alg_sampling_rule_batch} is smaller for points with higher predictive means conditional on $\mathcal{F}_t$.
+We note that while our algorithm does not lend itself to parallelization of the batch selection process at each round, its computational complexity scales at each round only linearly with the number of points $m$ in a batch, which is significantly better than the exponential (in $m$) computational complexity in some other batch BO algorithms such as DPPTS~\cite{nava_diversified_2022}.